cloud66-oss/nginx-compiler/README.md

 This will result in a Docker image which will contain NGINX + Passenger in separate tarballs.

+### Passenger Enterprise
+You can optionally compile Passenger Enterprise.
+To do this, you must have both the `passenger_enterprise/passenger-enterprise-license` (containing the Passenger Enterprise license) and `passenger_enterprise/passenger-enterprise-server-${PASSENGER_VERSION}.tar.gz` (containing the Passenger Enterprise source code) files present in the source root.
+Both can be acquired from the Passenger Enterprise portal.

 ## Extraction
 To extract the tarballs from the Docker image, you can run the following (for your combination of Ubuntu + NGINX + Passenger + release versions):
 ```